kannans89/RustRepo/12_Functions/12_Functions.md

 ```

 ### Passing by Reference
-// explain in a line

-The following program shows how to pass a number as reference to another function .
-The second function takes the `no` i32 as reference and modifies it to zero .
-Finally when we print the no
-in main we the value will be mutated to zero.
+When you pass parameters by reference, unlike value parameters, a new storage location is not created for these parameters.The reference parameters represent the same memory location as the actual parameters that are supplied to the method.You can pass the reference parameters using the **&** keyword.

+In the following example we have a variable `no` which is initially 5 and we are passing to  `mutate_no_to_zero` by reference which changes the value to zero.
+After the function call when control returns back to main method the value will be the zero.

 ```rust
 fn main(){